Qualytics/userguide/docs/index.md

 Snowflake from Oracle, S3 to MSSQL.
 Data Quality is important everywhere.
 Qualytics fits seamlessly into your data stack, with effortless integrations with any Spark-compatible data store.

 ## About this guide
-This Qualytics User's Guide is here to help you adopt our platform to achieve your data quality goals.
+This User Guide is here to help you adopt our platform to achieve your data quality goals.

+* TODO - ADD FRESHNESS SLA FUNCTIONALITY, INCLUDE DETAILS FROM API DOCUMENTATION